Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 ### Mutes, Timeouts, and Slowmode
 Horizon staff members may use Discord's muting, timeout, and slowmode functionality as they see fit.
 For example:
 - A user may be muted or timed out if the staff member feels that it is necessary.
 Muting/timing out the user gives the staff time to discuss as a group and determine whether the user's actions are enough to warrant a formal warning.
 Mutes and timeouts are generally lifted within 24 hours, and often much sooner.
-- A channel may be put into slowmode if a staff member notices that the conversation is getting very heated.
+- A channel may be put into slowmode temporarily if a staff member notices that the conversation is getting very heated.

 All of these tools are ways that Horizon staff members prevent rapidly escalating situations from escalating further.